There are several websites and apps where you can list your event:

 Email Signature / Letterhead

-Flyers are small leaflets which can be produced and distributed relatively cheaply and easily.
+Flyers can be produced and distributed relatively cheaply and easily.
 They may be photocopies or printed, depending on your budget.
-They can be useful to hand out to people after speaking to groups, potential sponsors, or at markets, other events etc.

-If you have an event programme that can be printed in advance and widely distributed, it will give people a definite idea of what is happening and when.
-It will also allow people time to plan to take in aspects of the event that appeal to them.
-Try to get this printed in local papers.
+If you have an event programme that can be printed or published online in advance and widely distributed, it will give people a definite idea of what is happening and when.
+It will allow people to plan and take in aspects of the event that appeal to them.
+Try to get this printed in local newspapers.

-Activities that take place prior to your event can be used for publicity, fundraising and to gain enthusiasm.
-These activities could take the form of raffles, discos, a fun run, street theatre or mini performance.
-Workshops involving people in making banners or costumes or rehearsals in preparation for a public performance also generate an air of excitement.
+Activities that take place prior to your event can be used for publicity, fundraising and to gain enthusiasm and excitement for the event.
+These activities could take the form of raffles, discos, a fun run, street theatre, workshops or a mini performance.

-The type of V.I.Ps to invite depends on the event.
-They add to the exposure you can get!
-Also invite the media people you have had dealings with in relation to your event Marketing.
-This will result in your event having further profile with these people; you may then get further free media coverage in the form of photos or editorial.
+Inviting media and VIPs can result in your event having further profile with these people; you may then get further free media coverage in the form of photos or editorial.
 Finally and most importantly, invite your sponsors.
 Without these people, your event would have cost more money.